alashh/alashh.github.io/_posts/2020-02-22-terraform-module-design-2.markdown

 #### CloudPosse Example Modules
 The artists over at [CloudPosse](https://github.com/cloudposse) make some exceptional modules which follow a lot of these ideas and concepts.
 A great example from them is:
 - A VPC Module - <https://github.com/cloudposse/terraform-aws-vpc>.
 This creates a VPC.
 - A Subnet Module - <https://github.com/cloudposse/terraform-aws-dynamic-subnets>.
-This creates subnets
+This creates subnets.

 Together, these can be used to create a VPC with Subnets.
 - They cover very **Defensive** units of infrastructure, small and contained.